openmediavault/openmediavault-docs/administration/services/ssh.rst

 $ su

-To use sudo for root operations add the user to the sudo group.

-The SFTP server comes enabled by default for root and ssh group.
-So POSIX folder permissions apply to non-root users accessing via SFTP.

 .. note::
 	**Remote WAN access**
 		- Forward in router/firewall a port different than 22.
-This will minimize bots fingering the ssh server.
+This will minimize bots fingering the SSH server.
 		- Always use PKA.
 		- Disable password login.
 		- Disable root login.